 They are gorgeous but they are as delicate as they look, once open.
-Iceland poppies don’t have the most incredible vase life but their fleeting beauty is well worth it.
-To get the most out of the poppies as a cut flower there are some essential tasks to follow.
+Iceland poppies don’t have the most incredible vase life compared to other cut-flowers but their fleeting beauty is well worth it, with proper harvesting and post harvesting techniques you can get a 3-5 day vase life.
+To get the most out of the poppies as a cut flower there are some essential tasks to follow:

-If you’re looking to grow something different and rewarding or simply want to add to your pollinator garden, give these lovelies a go.
+If you’re looking to grow a cold hardy spring flower for your customers or simply want to add to your pollinator garden, give these lovelies a go!

 These along with many other fluffy flowers will be nestled into bouquets this spring with our SPRINGing for Flowers bouquet subscription.